 Mapbox allows you to upload your own custom data to be converted into a tileset or dataset.
 This guide outlines the differences between tilesets and datasets, how the upload process works, techniques for uploading, and resources for getting started.

 Mapbox stores your data in formats that are optimized for display in interactive web maps.
 Depending on the type of data you upload and the desired use case, your data will either be stored as raw GeoJSON or will be processed into a raster or vector tileset.

 There are two possible avenues for uploading data to your Mapbox account, each of which comes with its own set of considerations:

-- The Mapbox Uploads API is designed to accept many common geospatial file types, which, when uploaded, are automatically processed into fast and lightweight vector tiles.
+- The Mapbox Uploads API is designed to accept many common geospatial file types, which, when uploaded, are automatically processed into vector tiles.
 Tilesets can be uploaded via the Tilesets page in Mapbox Studio or programmatically using the Mapbox Uploads API.
 A tileset can be created from uploaded data, or it can be created from an existing dataset.